lsgsk/GangOfFour/README.md

 # Gang of Four

-Repository contains Swift implementations of 23 (and one more) design patterns found in "Design Patterns" book of Gang of Four.
+Repository contains Swift implementations of 23 (and one more over) design patterns found in "Design Patterns" book of Gang of Four.

 ## Table of Contents